 In most cases, the detox process consists of three steps — evaluation, stabilization and facilitation into long-term treatment.
 A hallmark of all three steps is ensuring that the patient is treated with the utmost care and that he or she knows that people understand.
 During the evaluation phase, the patient is tested to determine the level of toxic substances in their system and whether or not there are any accompanying mental disorders or physical ailments.
 The patient is also evaluated to determine the best type of long-term treatment to offer after detox is complete.
 After a successful withdrawal, this evaluation can serve as a rudimentary long-term rehab treatment plan.

 During stabilization, the intoxicated patient will experience a complete withdrawal of the alcohol or drugs from their system and will become medically stable.
 In most cases, medication will be administered to ease the patient through the stages of withdrawal.
 Once the individual is free of the substances to which he was addicted, he will be instructed on the next stage of addiction treatment.
 In this final stage of drug and alcohol detox, the patient will learn the importance of completing the entire treatment protocol.
 Many facilities will require patients to sign a contact of sorts, which solemnizes the recovery process and encourages treatment follow through.

-Originally, for many health insurance companies, detox is largely seen as the only relevant treatment for addiction to drugs or alcohol.
+Originally, for many health insurance companies, detox treatment is largely seen as the only relevant treatment for addiction to drugs or alcohol.
 Once a patient was declared clinically free of the substances, there was a resistance on the part of the insurer to support the patient’s transition to residential or outpatient rehab.
-Over time, however, the costly cycle of repeated alcohol and drug detox has alerted insurers that long-term sobriety, and reduced financial expenditures, is best achieved by safe medical detox followed by a period of formalized substance abuse treatment in an alcohol or drug rehab.
+Over time, however, the costly cycle of repeated alcohol and drug detox programs have alerted insurers that long-term sobriety, and reduced financial expenditures, is best achieved by safe medical detox followed by a period of formalized substance abuse treatment in an alcohol or drug rehab.